8 things you should splurge on

-Accessories such as vases, picture frames and knick knacks – those I wouldn’t spend a lot of cash on (I get most of these items from thrift stores), but furniture you plan to keep around for awhile like a dining room set, couch, etc. – those are the things I would suggest splurging on.
+Accessories such as vases, picture frames, and knick-knacks – those I wouldn’t spend a lot of cash on (I get most of these items from thrift stores), but the furniture you plan to keep around for a while like a dining room set, couch, etc. – those are the things I would suggest splurging on.

 I really love cooking in the kitchen and all of my cheap-o cookware just isn’t cutting it anymore.
 My in-laws gifted us an awesome Paderno cookware set for Christmas last year and we LOVE it.
 It is so durable and cooks food very well.

 I also love T-Fal for our pans.
 As for knives, the inexpensive ones don’t do it for me.
 I NEED those high-quality (usually expensive) knives to get the jobs done in my kitchen.

 I would rather pay a little bit more for my meal and really enjoy it, than pay less for a meal that I’m not too thrilled about.
 I think it’s worth it to treat yourself to a nice, fancy dinner every once in a while!

 We don’t go out to eat very much anyway, so this isn’t much of an issue for us, financially speaking.

 I wish I had researched the importance of a good crib when we first bought ours for our son.
 It was a $65 used crib on Kijiji (we bought the mattress separately) that my husband painted white.
 It was great until we had to lower the mattress – it wouldn’t come down and I guess we put too much pressure on it and the thing started falling apart.